Jesus said, "Who touched me?" Luke 8:40a

 What would happen if we could stay present to the moments in the middle of busy-ness?
 What if we could know that interruptions could become invitations to sacredness?
 It was such a powerful request, probably with Jesus scanning the crowd, that woman could not stay hidden and with her presentation to Jesus as she fell at his feet, he affirmed her effort: "Your faith has made you well; go in peace."

 First, how do we develop that awareness for sacred presence, even in the midst of our busy lives?
-Sacred presence notices a touch and recognizes healing.
+Sacred presence notices a touch and recognizes the need for healing.
 Sabbath teach us with rest: rest which gives an awareness of sacred moments.
-That Sabbath-rest allows us to recognize when God is at work and present, then we can recognize it "on the street."
+Sabbath-rest allows us to recognize when God is at work and present, then we can recognize it "on the street."

 How does rest help us notice?